raneem-yad/CO-nsious/README.md

  ## CTA ( Call to Action ):
  ## "Join the movement!
 Start Logging Your choices Today"
  (button feature) # "Let's Go!

+Shared user page for non-logged in users:
+    A link/button to a carbon-saving measure of the week.
+Blurb?
+    Advertises award/prize for quarter

+    User sees list of suggestions of carbon-saving measures, with a special one chosen to be accented for this week.

+    A login button.

+    Two user stories from log in on:

+        Login for either:
+        Employer (handles user registration, chooses measure of the week, can see ranking, allocates awards/prizes, advertises prize for quarter)
+        Employee

+        Employee user story.

+        Employee sees a homepage on which she sees current state of play (measured by points accumulating quarterly) for Themselves personally
+            Their team
+            Their dept
+            Company-wide

+            A link/button to record a carbon-saving measure taken.

+            Goes to a page that lists pre-defined carbon-saving measures e.g.:
+                Arrived by bike (gives me 20 points) Arrived by public transport (gives me 10 points) Arrived through car-sharing (gives me 5 points)

+            Employee clicks on one of the options and is taken back to the logged-in homepage